-2020 activity data was updated.
+2006-2007 and 2016 activity data were updated.

 In order to improve time series consistency, Portugal intends to contact national statistics to obtain secondary lead production for the whole time series and prevent using several sources of AD.

 4.4.7 Zinc Production (CRF 2.C.6)